Ayaan-Govil/TournaBot/README.md

 A connection string is required to connect to any database.
 Read [this](https://mongoosejs.com/docs/connections.html) if you don't know what the connection string should look like.
 It must be set up **before** running TournaBot.

-Don't be afraid to join the [support/development Discord server](https://discord.gg/ssYPUk6Snc) if you need help setting up the database.

 TournaBot uses the following collections for categorizing data:

 - `announcemessages`